 - Papa Midnite, a Voo-Doo crime king and John's primary nemesis and Evil Counterpart in magic, though he's something more akin to The Rival too; the two will work together when it suits them.

-- The Atoner: Haunted by the death of Astra and her subsequent eternal damnation, his basic reason for helping people is to make up for that one mistake.
+- The Atoner: Haunted by Astra's eternal damnation, his basic reason for helping people is to make up for that one mistake.
 He's also haunted by the death of his mother, who died while giving birth to him.
 He spent most of his teenage life learning magic, trying and failing to find a spell to conjure her.

 - Badass Longcoat: Skulks and snarks in a pretty sweet beige trench coat.